Please visit the new exhibit,The Library: The Heart of Higher Learning in the library's reading room. Opening Friday, October 11th 2013.

 From the 1930s, the library previously occupied Guzman Lecture Hall.
 When the number of books and reference materials out grew their shelves and began spilling into the adjoining classrooms, the college determined it was time for a new library that could accommodate the current enrollment of 750 students and planned expansion to 1,000.

 The site chosen for the new contemporary library was that of the Victorian house called, Benincasa which was used as a senior residence hall, formal dinner and entertainment venue, tea garden, and Shield Day backdrop.
-Benincasa was torn down in the fall of 1960.
+Benincasa was razed in the summer of 1961.

 At the time of its opening the Alemany Library housed the book and journal collections, seminar rooms, faculty reading and conference rooms, a curriculum library, rooms for slide and microfilm viewing, recorded sound and language lab, lounge area for leisure reading, and outdoor reading garden.